 To achieve our goals and progress beyond them, we need to challenge our evolutionary ability to adapt, and one way of doing so is through adopting what is known as periodisation.

 So why is periodisation so effective?

-Training phraseology can sometimes appear daunting and complex, but all ‘periodisation’ means is changing the variables of your training every 2-4 weeks (depending on training frequency), so that your body is given sufficient stimuli to adapt according to your goals.
+But all ‘periodisation’ means is changing the variables of your training every 2-4 weeks (depending on training frequency), so that your body is given sufficient stimuli to adapt, according to your goals.